cc-Shapley: Measuring Multivariate Feature Importance Needs Causal Context

 There is a growing awareness that the current approach to XAI needs scrutiny or even revision \citep{freiesleben2023dear,haufe2024explainable,wilming2022scrutinizing} with some works discussing the need and possibility for combining XAI with causal concepts, e.g., \citep{carloni2025role,beckers2022causal,karimi2025position,holzinger2019causability,scholkopf2022causality}.
 Various works propose using the underlying causal structure to produce counterfactual explanations, see, e.g., the works by \cite{karimi2021algorithmic,karimi2020algorithmic,konig2023improvement}.
 The focus in these works is mostly to produce counterfactuals that are coherent with the actual world, but the topic of suppression is not discussed in this context.

-\cite{janzing2020feature,janzing2024quantifying,heskes2020causal} and \cite{jung2022measuring} also discuss Shapley values and the concept of intervention.
-Their approaches are, however, not usable for cases such as Example \ref{ex:diabetes_breakfast} as their methods either still attribute relevance to the suppressor or no relevance to any feature in Example \ref{ex:diabetes_breakfast} (cf. Section \ref{subsec:using_the_causal_context}). \cite{wilming2023theoretical} study Shapley values for a simple suppressor problem for which no relevance is attributed to a suppressor; this statement is however only true for their considered example and a specific approximation to Eq.~\eqref{eq:shapley_values}. \cite{haufe2014interpretation} and \cite{clark2025correcting} discuss the problem of suppression and observe that a univariate approach to feature importance avoids these problems.
+\cite{janzing2020feature,janzing2024quantifying,heskes2020causal,frye2020asymmetric} and \cite{jung2022measuring} also discuss variants of Shapley values with causal ingredients.
+We discuss the relation of our method to these variants in Section \ref{subsec:using_the_causal_context} and, in greater detail, in Appendix \ref{app:detailed_comparision_with_other_methods}. \cite{wilming2023theoretical} study (conventional) Shapley values for a simple suppressor problem for which no relevance is attributed to a suppressor; this statement is however only true for their considered example and a specific approximation to Eq.~\eqref{eq:shapley_values}. \cite{haufe2014interpretation} and \cite{clark2025correcting} discuss the problem of suppression and observe that a univariate approach to feature importance avoids these problems.
 We will discuss the relation of our work to this idea in Section \ref{subsec:collider_bias} including a discussion why univariate importance is in general not sufficient to assess the relevance of a feature.